 This recipe for Slow Roasted Chicken Leg Quarters is unique and different from my famous Oven Roasted Chicken Leg (Thighs and Drumsticks), which are also super delicious.
 If you are short of time and want to have a great chicken dinner then check it out.

 But for this recipe, I used whole legs (quarters), which ensures it’s super juiciness.
-But then to make them fall-off-the-bone soft, they’re slowly roasted, while covered, for approximately 1 hour & 40 minutes on a low temperature (300F).
-And then they’re finished off uncovered on a high temperature (425F) for 20 minutes, to get crispy skin.
+But then to make them fall-off-the-bone soft, they’re slowly roasted, while covered, for approximately 1 hour & 40 minutes (if they are small 1 hour & 30 minutes will be sufficient) on a low temperature (300F).
+And then they’re finished off uncovered on a high temperature (425F) for 10-15 minutes, to get crispy skin (watch them because you want to have some juices left on the sheet pan and if they are getting low, add a splash of water).
+This part depends on your oven and how quickly it can go up.
+The chicken is already fully cooked.
+You only want to crisp up the skin so cook them on high temperature to your desired skin crispiness and make sure that not all the liquid has evaporated because this sauce is super delicious!
+(IMPORTANT!)

 My good friend Marta got this recipe from her friend and she makes it often.
 However, she roasts the chicken for 2 hours at 350F (1 hour and 40 minutes uncovered and 20 minutes uncovered).
 I tried both methods and I like lower temperature first, finished off at a higher temperature – so as that the skin doesn’t break up.
 Feel free to try both methods and let me know which one you liked more.